Shaaali/identity-apps/docs/references/idp-settings/mfa-and-jit-user-provisioning-with-idp.md

-# MFA based Sign-in flow with JIT user provisioning
+# MFA based sign-in flow with JIT user provisioning

 When you disable the JIT configuration and integrate it into an application authentication sequence, you must ensure configured multi-factor options are skipped during the authentication flow or enable